dimdung80/LALabs/steps_readme.md

-Introduction
+Building a Serverless Application Using Step Functions, API Gateway, Lambda, and S3 in AWS Introduction
 In this AWS hands-on lab, we will create a fully working serverless reminder application using S3, Lambda, API Gateway, Step Functions, Simple Email Service, and Simple Notification Service.